 This approach also makes it easier for building occupants to read and comprehend your signage while they’re on the go.
 With more complex, smaller signage, your audience is less likely to get the message because they’ll be forced to stop what they’re doing and look.

 Another design mistake to avoid, according to Kolar, is to avoid overdoing it on alarming colors, such as red or yellow.
 Kolar clarified that the point isn’t to avoid using red or yellow completely, just that you need to be thoughtful with how much of it you use.

 The conversation shifted from design to messaging, and Christy Kain emphasized the need for audience-centricity in signage.
 More specifically, she talked about how important it is for designers and writers to create messages tailored to their audience.

-For example, signage you create for an elementary school would be much different than signage for a high school.
-But it’s not because an elementary and high school are vastly different facilities.
+For example, the signage you create for an elementary school would be much different than signage for a high school.
+But it’s not because elementary and high school are vastly different facilities.
 Rather, it’s because the audiences in those facilities are so different.

 Building on the theme of audience-centricity, Kain cautioned against fear-mongering.
 She explained that we should recognize that people are scared enough already.
 Generally, they know what they’re supposed to do but may need direction and reminders for different areas.

 Another key point of discussion for the entire panel of experts was the many new ways in which people need to act when they come back to the office.
 For example, training spaces that used to fit 50 people may only have enough space to fit 10 people while maintaining social distance.

 Moreover, people will naturally start to use their office spaces differently, given the constraints created by the need for health and safety.
 Space and graphic designers will need to monitor how their space is being used and adjust signage and design features accordingly.